 M C

-10 months agoBeautiful place worth a visit, well organised and the tracks are clean.
+a year agoBeautiful place worth a visit, well organised and the tracks are clean.
 The giant cedar trees are charming and the sculptures engraved on some of them are fascinating.
 You can easily park the car at the entrance and you can also visit the shops at the entrance for some refreshments or to buy souvenirs.
 The hike inside the place is easy and visitors from all ages can enjoy it without a problem.
 If it was warm weather, the temperature inside is definitely cooler.
 Definitely recommended.

 Louay Jamal

-11 months agoI just loved this place, there no words to describe the trees in this place.
+a year agoI just loved this place, there no words to describe the trees in this place.
 They are huge, natural, and most importantly, clean.
 But there aren't a big selection of trees like other ceder Sanctuaries.
 But my favourite thing in this place is the Souk.People there are one of the kindest, and there products are one of the best.
 100% recommend of your beside the place